teletrace/teletrace/website/docs/Getting-Started/Deployment/Docker Compose Deploment.md

 ## Steps

-- Copy provided Docker Compose configuration to your machine.
+- Create a file named `docker-compose.yml` and paste the provided docker compose configuration into the file.

 ```yaml
 version: "3"